 Windows 11’s Snipping Tool is relatively simple, but it packs everything you need to create all kinds of screenshots.
-When you open Snipping Tool, this is what you get:
+When you open the Snipping Tool, this is what you get:

-If you click or tap on it, Windows 11’s Snipping Tool shows you a list of four different screenshot modes:
+If you click or tap on the Snipping mode button, Windows 11’s Snipping Tool shows you a list of four different screenshot modes: